ASU-EGR304-2025-F-201/ASU-EGR304-2025-F-201.github.io/docs/03-User-Needs-and Benchmarking.md

 | 99   | Device prevents any potential root damage             | Delighter | 1      | 2     |
 | 100  | Product has future-proof expansion features           | Delighter | 1      | 1     |

-Below is an image of our process in creating this ranking table:
+Below is an image of our process in creating this ranking table:<br>
 ![Ranking Notes](../image/user_needs_ranking1.png)